AJFaraday/Thud/docs/challenge.md

 * `current_space` - Currently selected space (not a function)
 * `clear_space()` - Empties currently selected space

-These methods are used to actually make your move:
+These functions are used to actually make your move:

 * `check_space(x, y)`- Find out what moves are available from a given space
 * `select_space(x, y)` - The player decides to move a piece at space.